BLB Solicitors - The Leading Chronic Pain & CRPS Solicitors

 Meta-analysis

-Now, a meta-analysis published in the journal, PAIN, has considered the question – “Are weather conditions associated with chronic musculoskeletal pain?”
-A meta-analysis is not in itself primary research, but rather a statistical analysis of other studies which have been published on a broadly similar topic.
+A meta-analysis is not primary research but rather a statistical analysis of other studies published on a broadly similar topic.
 The idea is that by combining data from multiple papers, it is possible to gain a more reliable conclusion.

 What did they find?

-On the basis of the extensive anecdotal evidence, it will come as little surprise to learn that 67% of the studies “found some association between pain and a weather variable.”
+Based on the extensive anecdotal evidence, it will come as little surprise to learn that 67% of the studies “found some association between pain and a weather variable.”
 The most common variables investigated were atmospheric pressure, relative humidity and precipitation.

-However, they found no single weather variable that was consistently associated with pain.
+However, they found no single weather variable consistently associated with pain.
 Further, in a number of the studies, the results were directly conflicting.
 For example, one study found a direct association between temperature and pain, while another found no association at all!

-So what can we take from this?
+So, what can we take from this?

 “In conclusion, existing studies of the association between weather and pain do not yet provide conclusive evidence to confirm or deny such relationship.
 The recommendations for future research provided in this review will hopefully make future studies more effective in characterizing the association between weather and pain.”